root systems

 Root Problems on Plants in the Garden and Landscape, HYG-3061-96

-... plant is showing symptoms or just after it is killed, not after it has been dead for some time.
+... root problems.
+Examination should be made soon after the plant is showing symptoms or just after it is killed, not after it has been dead for some time.
 On healthy root systems white feeder rootlets are visible (Figure 2).
-With many root ... and there is a sharp line of demarcation between healthy and infected tissue (Figure 4).
-Prevention Root disorders and problems generally arise when plants are growing under unfavorable conditions (Figure 5).
-Management ...
+With many root disorders, these tiny feeder roots are absent.
+Rotted roots will be brown and mushy.
+Outer root ...
+(Figure 4).
+Prevention Root disorders and problems ...

 ODIN001 - MANAGEMENT OF PHYTOPHTHORA ROOT ROT OF FRASER FIR

-... that lack normal green coloration, appear wilted, or plants that have excessive winter defoliation or dark brown root systems.
+... of this disease.
+When disease occurs under nursery or plantation conditions, management of root rot can be successfully accomplished by integrating silvicultural and chemical techniques.
+These techniques ... brown root systems.
 Plantations should be established only in well drained areas.
-If excess water from any source collects in the planting site, avoid planting Fraser fir or other root rot susceptible species.
-In addition, nursery beds and line-out beds should be located where there ...
+If excess water from any source collects in the planting site, avoid planting Fraser fir or other root ...

 www.ces.ncsu.edu